ghodulik95/chromebook-nautilus-desktop/README.md

     	brightnessctl s 50

-  If you can set brightness manually, your bindings or permissions may be misconfigured. *(The abpve command probably requires sudo.)*
+  If you can set brightness manually, your bindings or permissions may be misconfigured. *(The above command probably requires sudo.)*

 ### 8.2 Tablet Mode Doesn’t Disable the Keyboard